croessner/nauthilus-website/docs/configuration/lua-support.md

 "attributes" represent a common result store for a backend query.
 All fields that have been set by \*\_field methods will be used for further internal processing, while all other attributes will be converted to HTTP-response-headers, which will be sent back to the client application that talked to Nauthilus.
-These headeres will be prefixed with **X-NAuthilus-**.
+These headeres will be prefixed with **X-Nauthilus-**.

 For the generic endpoints, "attributes" will bew returned in the JSON respone.